ipsbruno3/bitcoin-mnemonic-recovery/readme.md

 RANDOM=1
 ```
 This makes the loop pick random blocks of the search space instead of a sequential sweep.

+## Important

+We recommend running the search locally on a dedicated 12× NVIDIA RTX 5090 rig when large amounts of funds are at stake, to minimize risk and keep all sensitive material offline.
+In this configuration, recovering up to 5 missing words can be feasible within a ~3-year search window (depending on constraints and mode).
+For a fully air-gapped/offline workflow, disable telegram.py and report.py to prevent any outbound communication.

 ## 📝 I have a partial word in seed